Exercise and epilepsy

 Warming up and stretching

-It is important to warm up and stretch before and after energetic activity.
-Stretching warms your muscles and helps prevent strain and aching.
-Doing a stretching routine every day can also help you develop a habit of exercising that is easier to maintain.
+The NHS gives advice on how to warm up before exercising, and how to stretch after exercising.
 Stretching can also help relieve stress because it releases tension from your muscles, making you feel more relaxed.

 Visit the NHS website to find stretching exercises.
 Fitness books and DVDs will also have guides on stretching.